MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-prepare-tenant.md

 - An Azure subscription.
 If you don't have one, [create a free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 - This Azure account must have permissions to manage applications.
 Any of the following Azure roles include the required permissions:

-    * Application administrator
+    * Application Administrator
-    * Application developer
+    * Application Developer
-    * Cloud application administrator
+    * Cloud Application Administrator

 - A Microsoft Entra External ID for customers tenant.
 If you haven't already got one, [create one now](https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl).
 You can use an existing customer tenant if you have one.